The Parish Church of St. Lawrence stands in The Croft, and somewhat unusually is well away from the centre of the town.

 As completed and reconditioned the plan of Hungerford Parish Church comprises nave and four bays with aisles, sanctuary with shallow apsidal east end of semi-circular outline, west tower, south porch, and small porch in the angle between the apse and the south aisle.

-A few years later. the Parish Magazine of September 1889 records:
+The Parish Magazine of September 1889 records:

 "The Dedication Festival of the Parish Church, in connection with the reopening of the Chancel, was held on Thursday August 8 (1889), under very favourable circumstances.